boyter/boyter.org/content/posts/sloc-cloc-code-performance.md

 The entire step can actually be removed into a pre-process step of `go generate` and shave the time of every call to `scc` by a few milliseconds for each run.

-Of course this means a non trivial change to how the task in `go generate` works, but I think the result is potentially worth it in the future.
-It is something I will consider in the future.
-I like the way it currently works because it allows the rapid changes that allowed bit-masks and such to be implemented.
+Of course this means a non trivial change to how the task in `go generate` works, but I think the result is potentially worth it in the future and something I will consider.
+I like the way it currently works because it allows the rapid iteration that allowed bit-mask checks and trie's to be implemented rapidly.

 The result of all of the above?
-It now appears that `scc` is almost not bottlenecked by CPU anymore but by reading files off disk, at least on my development machine.
-Almost the holy grail for any application that works like this.
+It now appears that `scc` is almost not bottlenecked by CPU anymore but by reading files off disk, at least on my development machine where I created this graph.

 ![Flame Graph Final](/static/sloc-cloc-code-revisited/flame-final.png)

 The CPU flame is almost the same width as the disk access.
-An excellent result from where it started.
-It also means there is little point investigating too much futher.
+This is an excellent result from where it started.
+It also means `scc` is getting to the point where there is little reason to investigate additional CPU savings (I will still take them if they come up of course!).

+The big question though.
+With all the above is `scc` able to pick the performance that `tokei`, `loc` and `polyglot` are throwing down?

 ### Benchmarks